nramenta/bento/README.md

 Passing `halt()` an HTTP error code as the first argument will automatically send the corresponding HTTP response code header.
-You can optionally pass an extra argument to `halt()` which will be passed on to the halt handler.
+You can optionally pass an extra argument to `halt()` which will be passed on to the error handler.

 Bento will, by default, handle 400, 404, 405, 500, and 503 HTTP errors.